-Peter’s book manuscript, tentatively entitled Memory and the Future of Europe (under contract with Manchester University Press) examines these issues by examining the origins and development of the European Union.
+Peter’s first book, Memory and the Future of Europe (forthcoming with Manchester University Press), examines the origins and development of the European Union.
 He argues that the problems revealed during the Eurozone crisis can be traced to the fading of these memories, as the generations that understood the European Union as a moral project as a result of their experience of total war have passed away.
 As a result, economic gain has increasingly become the EU’s sole raison d’être.
 Peter argues that this position is untenable and that the EU must develop a broader historical imaginary if it is to survive.
-Building on his existing interests and research, Peter is currently working on a series of papers examining the relationship between markets and peoples in contemporary democratic capitalism.
+Building on his existing interests in Marx and critical theory, Peter is also working on a series of papers examining the relationship between markets and peoples in contemporary democratic capitalism.

 Further information about Peter can be found here.